replicatedhq/replicated-docs/docs/intro-replicated.md

 # What is Replicated?

-The Replicated platform lets you install, manage, support, and get insights on your applications in customer environments.
-With Replicated, you package and update your application using Kubernetes manifests or Helm charts, then securely distribute to any on-premises or cloud-hosted environments, including air gap.
+The Replicated platform lets you install, manage, support, and get insights on your applications in customer environments using the Replicated app manager.
+You can package and update your application using Kubernetes manifests or Helm charts, then securely distribute to any on-premises or cloud-hosted environments, including air gap.

 For information about the Replicated features and components, see [Replicated Components](#replicated-components) below.